simpleanalytics/docs/_docs/30_features/30_embed-graph.md

 </style>
 ```

 If you have other issues, <a href="https://simpleanalytics.com/contact?ref=docs.simpleanalytics.com">please let us know</a> because we love to help you!
+Do you want to access your stats with even more freedom?
+Use our [API](/api) for that.